Farrah Khan

-Farrah N. Khan (born December 10, 1971) is an American politician serving as the 23rd Mayor of Irvine, California.
+Farrah N. Khan (born December 10, 1971) is an American politician who served as the 23rd mayor of Irvine, California from 2020 to 2024.
 A member of the Democratic Party, Khan first served Irvine as a member of City Council before being elected mayor in 2020.

+In July 2023, Khan announced that she would run for the third district seat of the Orange County Board of Supervisors.

 Early life and education

 Khan was born in Lahore, Pakistan.
 She immigrated to the United States when she was three years old.
 She subsequently lived in northern California.
 She received her bachelor's degree in English literature from the University of California, Davis.
 She moved to Irvine in 2004.

 Career

 Prior to working in politics, Khan worked as a regulatory manager for a biotech company.
 She has also worked as a small business owner and was executive director of the Newport Mesa Irvine Interfaith Council.

 Irvine City Council

 Khan first ran for Irvine City Council unsuccessfully in 2016.
 Running again in 2018, she was elected.
 She was the first Muslim and woman of color to be elected to Irvine's city council.

-While on the Irvine City Council, she co-introduced an item that repealed a decades-old ordinance that did not offer members of the LGBT community anti-discrimination protections.
+While on the Irvine City Council, she co-introduced an item with Councilmember Melissa Fox that repealed a decades-old ordinance that did not offer members of the LGBT community anti-discrimination protections.